MrDanielHarka/football-calendar/README.md

 Developers might find the below information interesting about this frontend SPA with a tiny backend.

-**Frontend:** It is written using plain HTML, for the structure and the style is coded with SCSS, which compiles to CSS.
-The HTML is rendered without any frameworks or libraries, but using vanilla JavaScript.
-The `XMLHttpRequest` objects are utilized for sending and receiving requests to and from the server.
+**Frontend:** It is written using plain HTML for the structure and the style is coded in SCSS, which compiles to CSS.
+The HTML is rendered without any frameworks or libraries, but by using vanilla JavaScript.
+The `XMLHttpRequest` object is utilized for sending and receiving requests to and from the server.
 All the frontend files are hosted on and served from Cloudflare Pages.

 **Backend:** It is a tiny node.js server written in native JavaScript, without any frameworks or libraries.
-It uses the `http` module to receive and send requests from and to the server.
+The `http` module is used to receive and send requests from and to the client.
 The `fs` module is also used to read and edit the events' data in the server's JSON files.
 All the backend files are deployed to and running on CodeSandbox.

 **Database:** Not a proper database actually, but JSON files are used to store the app's data.

 **Performance:** The main goal was to make the app as performant as possible.
-Lighthouse for Google Chrome was used to check the application's performance on mobile (left) and desktop (right).
+Lighthouse for Google Chrome was used to check the app's performance on mobile (left) and desktop (right).
 The below image might be a good indicator whether the goal was achieved or not.

 [Top ↑](#top)